Women’s Mental Health After the 2008 Financial Crisis

 The normalization of financial anxiety is also reinforced by cultural norms that associate constant vigilance with responsibility.
 In contexts of prolonged instability, always being worried comes to be interpreted as a sign of care and competence, especially for women responsible for maintaining household balance.
 Anxiety is thus socially legitimized.

 Research in the sociology of money suggests that this legitimation makes it harder to recognize anxiety as a cost.
 When the state of alert is naturalized, its effects on mental health tend to be rendered invisible.
-Qualitative studies conducted after the crisis observed that women often describe their financial anxiety as “normal,” even when it affects sleep, well-being, and the ability to rest.
+Over time, women may begin to describe financial anxiety as “normal,” even when it affects sleep, well-being, and the ability to rest.

 It is essential to understand the normalization of financial anxiety not as a failure of individual resilience, but as the result of persistent structural conditions.
 Incomplete economic recovery, reliance on credit, and the transfer of risk to the household level created an environment in which anxiety functions as an adaptive response.
 It signals continuous attention to real risks, even as it imposes significant psychological costs.